Sandysmile/Car-Prediction/Read me.md

   Model for further exploratory analysis, as they significantly influence second-hand car prices.

-2. Inital EDA Insights Including Profiling Analysis or Data Preparation Actions
+ # Data Preparation: EDA and Profiling Analysis help me prepare Data for modelling,

    2.1 High Cardinality - Regroup Key Relevent Feature Such as Manufacturer